thesupportdiva/Getting-and-Cleaning-Data/Codebook.md

 Note: The tidy.txt file contains the mean and standard deviation averages for each activity performed by a test subject.
 For information on the raw data, please see the <b>Raw Data in UCI Har Dataset Directory</b> section listed below.

 These signals were used to estimate variables of the measurement vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions and are each listed in separate columns in the tidy.csv sheet.
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions and are each listed in separate columns in the tidy.txt sheet.
 The definitions are:

 <table>
 <tr>